tagtogorg/tagtog-doc/webeditor.md

           {% include image.html name="editor-pre-deselection.PNG" width="250" %}</td>
         </tr>
       </table>
+      <p>You can choose whether pre-annotations are <strong>case sensitive</strong> or not.
+As other properties from pre-annotations, this setting can be change both from the editor and/or at project level: <i>Settings > Annotations</i>.</p>
     </div>
     <div class="one-third-col">
       {% include message.html message="From the editor you can choose whether the pre-selections or pre-deselections are activated or deactivated.
 You can also change the <strong>default</strong> of these settings at project level in <i>Settings > Annotations</i>." %}
+      {% include message.html message="You can turn on/off <strong>case sensitivity</strong> for pre-annotations" %}
     </div>
     <div class="two-third-col">
       <h5>Annotation Menu</h5>